 Learning Management Systems (LMSs) have revolutionized how enterprises conduct online training.
 With the growing importance of corporate training, more and more businesses are turning to LMS solutions to fulfill their learning goals.

 However, with so many types of learning management systems available on the market, finding the right solution can be challenging.
 To select the best one, you have to consider your budget, team size, learning styles, and the supporting features in such tools.

-By the time you’re through this post, you’ll learn about the various types of LMS platforms, their benefits, features, examples and their pros and cons.
+By the time you’re through this post, you’ll learn about the various types of LMS platforms, their core features, benefits, and examples.

 But before that, let’s quickly understand the concept of an LMS.

 An LMS is a software application that enables users to create, manage, share, track, and analyze online training programs.
 It empowers L&D departments to continuously provide high-quality training for the company’s growth and success and to ensure compliance with organizational, state, and federal policies.
 For more on the topic, read What is an LMS?

 As a modern solution, this digital framework takes care of all the aspects of online training.
 You can use it to deploy social learning, blended learning, experiential learning, mobile learning, and more.
 An LMS is both instructor and learner-friendly and comes with features like a course builder, premade courses , quizzes, surveys, collaboration tools, learning paths

 , and gamification, to name a few.

 Learning management systems let you take charge of your learning programs, reduce training development time, and ensure accountability and transparency.